Barrier Reef Orchestra is a product of North Queensland Ensembles Inc.

 Our sincere thanks go to all of our sponsors and we look forward to their continuing support.

-2012 was a very successful year for the orchestra.
+- 20122012 was a very successful year for the orchestra, with a very varied concert season.

-The March concert was conducted by our artistic director Richard McIntyre and was Russian themed – Prokopiev, Rimsky-Korsakov and Tchaikovsky.
-It featured Edwina George – the 2011 Australian Concerto and Vocal Competition winner as violin soloist and we also had Sebastien Lipman from Brisbane on harp.
+The March concert was conducted by our artistic director Richard McIntyre and was Russian themed – Prokofiev, Rimsky-Korsakov and Tchaikovsky.
+It featured Edwina George – the 2011 Australian Concerto and Vocal Competition winner as violin soloist and we also welcomed Sebastien Lipman from Brisbane on harp.

 In August we had our first concert with Mario Dobernig conducting.
-Mario has been rehearsing the orchestra for the last couple of days and will conduct the coming March concert and also the two musical interludes which we have for you today.
+Mario has been rehearsing the orchestra and will conduct the March 2013 concert.

 In March the “Works of Art” concert was a sellout at Riverway.
 Mussorgsky, Strauss and Haydn with conductor Mario Dobernig was well received by an appreciative audience.